The College of New Jersey

 You can contact the Men's Wrestling Head Coach Joe Galante at 771-2227 firstname.lastname@example.org or by filling out the recruitment questionnaire.

 The College of New Jersey (TCNJ) is a public, coeducational university in the Trenton suburb of Ewing Township, New Jersey, United States.
-TCNJ was established in 1855 by an act of the New Jersey Legislature.
+TCNJ was established in 1855 as the New Jersey State Normal School.
 The institution was the first normal school in the state of New Jersey and the fifth in the United States.
 Originally located in Trenton proper, the college was moved to its present location in adjacent Ewing Township during the early to mid-1930s.
 Since its inception, TCNJ has undergone several name changes, the most recent being the 1996 change to its current name from Trenton State College.TCNJ is a selective institution, with a stated mission to keep New Jersey's most talented students in-state for higher education.
 The college is recognized as one of the best public institutions in the Northern United States and is ranked as the No. 1 public institution in New Jersey in several categories, known for its programs in business, education, engineering, humanities, nursing and science.
 TCNJ aims to combine the best practices of private institutions with a public mission, resulting in an innovative and unique model for undergraduate education.
 The college encourages free inquiry and open exchange, offering a wide range of learning opportunities in its classrooms, laboratories and studios throughout the campus, as well as at various off-campus locations.
 The institution is organized into seven schools, all of which offer four-year bachelor's degree programs and several of which offer targeted master's degree programs.
 Emphasis is placed on liberal arts education via the college's general education requirements.
 Much of TCNJ is built in Georgian colonial architecture style on 289 tree-lined acres.